 - Riverside Drive Park to the Dunkirk Dam: 3.1 miles.
 A small flowage that is probably ok but nothing special.

 - Dunkirk/Hwy N1st Bridge to W. Stebbinsville Rd: 4.8 miles.

-- Stebbinsville Road to Murwin Park: 6.2 miles and this reviewed here.
+- Stebbinsville Road to Murwin Park: 6.2 miles.
+A nice trip.

 - Murwin Park to the Rock River: 2.8 miles.
 There is a take-out a half mile downstream on the Rock River by Hwy H.